 the Nuffield Curriculum Centre

-This resource is part of a much larger collection of physics/astronomy experiments, sponsored by the UK's Institute of Physics and funded by the Nuffield Curriculum Centre.
+This item is part of a much larger collection of physics/astronomy experiments, sponsored by the UK's Institute of Physics and funded by the Nuffield Curriculum Centre.
 SEE RELATED ITEMS BELOW for a link to the full collection.

 Metadata instance created